ncoghlan/misc/notes/python3/questions_and_answers.rst

 The views expressed below are my own.
 While many of them are shared by other core developers, and I use "we" in several places where I believe that to be the case, I don't claim to be writing on the behalf of every core developer on every point.
+Several core developers (including Guido) *have* reviewed and offered comments on this document, and aside from Guido noting that I was incorrect about his initial motivation in creating Python 3, none of them has raised any objections to specific points or the document in general.

 I am also not writing on behalf of the Python Software Foundation (of which I am a nominated member) nor on behalf of Red Hat (my current employer).